zudochkin/awesome-newsletters/README.md

 - [Web Animation Weekly](http://webanimationweekly.com/).
 A hand-picked selection of articles, videos, book reviews, and other goodies pertaining to the wonderful worlds of web animation and motion design!
 - [Design Systems News](http://news.design.systems/).
 Latest news, articles, repos, code, frameworks, videos and podcasts on Design Systems, Pattern Libraries and Styleguide.
 [Archive](http://news.design.systems/issues).
 - [Designgest](http://designgest.com/).
 Designgest is an easy way to get fresh information about interactive design trends.
-- [Design Systems Weekly](https://designsystems.email/).
-Get the latest on how others are building, scaling and preventing entropy in their design systems delivered to your inbox.
 - [Unreadit/Design](https://unread.it/n/design/).
 Design inspiration and great design-related content sourced from the best subreddits.
 - [realusers.club](https://realusers.club).
 Real user interviews, delivered weekly.